 - Check out the Acknowledgments section of books in your genre.
 A happy author will thank their editor right there, and you can use Google after that to find them and drop them a line.
 Some book editors work exclusively for publishers, so they may not be available for hire, but it’ll surprise you (or maybe it won’t) how many are independent.

 - Reach out to editor-adjacent people in your network, like publishing consultants, literary agents, proposal coaches, and independent book designers.
 You never know who knows someone.
 If you’re really stuck on who to ask, I trust everything that Jane tells me, so you’re already on the right blog.

 - Follow the blogs, podcasts, and platforms maintained by writers, editors, and other publishing professionals you respect.
 Pay attention to how they talk about the editing process and the editors they know and work with.

-- The Editorial Freelancers Association and Editors Canada both maintain searchable databases of accredited editors for all kinds of projects.
+- The Editorial Freelancers Association, Editors Canada, and Editors of Color maintain searchable databases of accredited editors for all kinds of projects.
 The local chapters of both will share your project opportunity with their members if you want to work with someone nearby or in a particular speciality.